METEOROLOGIST JEFF HABY

 supplementing the MSU Geoscience degree requirements with differential calculus, integral calculus,

-dynamics courses are available by distance learning through the USDA:
+dynamics courses and calculus courses are available by distance learning through the USDA:

 http://www.grad.usda.gov/index.php?option=com_content&task=view&id=97&Itemid=205